eic/epic-analysis/README.md

 # Setup and Dependencies

-## Option 1: Use the Singularity image
+## Option 1: Use the Singularity or Docker image

 - To minimize setup effort, and provide a consistent development environment, a Singularity image is available, which contains all the dependencies